lamh85/CodeCore-Assignments-Ruby-Classes/Readme.markdown

 Model a blog post and comments with classes and make it so a blog have many comments.

 Add the ability for me to add and remove comments from a blog.

+# OOP Principles

+Includes examples of principles such as DRY and Single Responsibility Principle.